sdatspun2/deprecation-header/draft.md

 Note that some of the grammatical terms above reference documents that use different grammatical notations than this document (which uses ABNF from {{!RFC5234}}).

-Servers SHOULD NOT include more than one `Deprecation` header field in the same response.
+Servers MUST NOT include more than one `Deprecation` header field in the same response.

 The value of `Deprecation` response header field consists of at least one standard property, `date` or `version` as shown below.
 Either of `version` or `date` is REQUIRED and using both is also allowed.